 Let's look at how you can explain privacy to your child and teach him how to respect privacy.

-Most of the time, senior family members or even school authorities put up information about children in the public domain – shots taken during family outings, birthday parties, cultural programmes in schools and so on.
-What they fail to understand is that any information about children – picture, address or demographics – can be misused.
+Most of the time, senior family members or even school authorities put up information about children in the public domain - shots taken during family outings, birthday parties, cultural programs in schools, and so on.
+What they fail to understand is that any information about children - picture, address, or demographics - can be misused.

 Even sharing on social media pictures or videos of children being abused and imploring viewers to help them get justice is illegal.

 To help children understand privacy, it is important to teach them that when they talk about someone, they should talk about them respectfully.
 Also, parents should teach their children that discussing and revealing details about someone in their absence is gossiping.
 Children should be made aware that this is not a healthy habit.